siegerts/xiegerts.com/content/post/show-current-aws-amplify-environment/index.md

 ### Amplify `env` + Git branch = 🔥

 Now the environment is displayed alongside the Git branch that is active.
 This is a nice way to quickly determine if I need to switch branches or environments to match.
+Make sure to initialize Git in the project(`git init`) if the environment name and the Git branch aren't showing.

 {{< image src="images/amplify-env-terminal.png" class="w-100 mh0 mb3" >}}